So, unless you've been living under a proverbial rock, you've probably heard of this gal

 'The Daughter of Time' by Josephine Tey

 The Daughter of Time is actually a novel, but the mystery discussed and all of the evidence is totally real.
 While stuck in the hospital, Inspector Alan Grant is intrigued by a portrait of Richard III.
 The king supposedly murdered his two nephews after locking them in a tower... but he looks like such a nice guy.
 The bed-bound inspector sets off on a fascinating journey to discover the truth of what really happened to the princes, and why it's been hidden from the public for so long.
 Click here to buy.
 'The Sound of Wings' by Mary S. Lovell The Sound of Wings is considered the definitive biography of Amelia Earhart.
 If you're looking for to learn a little more about the woman behind the mystery, this is the book for you (and yes, it does mention some of the more plausible theories of what happened to her).
 Earhart was a pretty incredible person before she went missing, after all, and Mary S. Lovell is here to debunk some of the myths surrounding her legacy.
 Click here to buy.
 'The Complete Jack the Ripper' by Donald Rumbelow

 Jack the Ripper is one of the most famous serial killers of all time.
 He's been dragged into multiple novels, comic books, Sherlock Holmes nonsense, and a surprising amount of science fiction.
 But who was he?

 On December 4th, in 1872, the Mary Celeste was discovered floating in the Atlantic Ocean, without a crewman in sight.
 There was no sign of violence or attack, no damage, no hint to where the captain and his family had gone—just an empty ship.
 Brian Hicks takes this famous mystery and spins it into a suspenseful, tense, and entirely true story of one of the strangest disappearances ever recorded.

+Click here to buy.
 'Witness to Roswell: Unmasking the 60-Year Cover-Up' by Thomas J. Carey and Donald R. Schmitt

 Break out your tinfoil hats, because this book might just make you believe that there were actual aliens at Roswell.
 At least, a number of eyewitnesses firmly believe that that's what they saw.

 In the 1500s, the British settled a colony on Roanoke Island, off the coast of North Carolina—which promptly vanished.
 One hundred and fifteen people were suddenly gone without a trace.
 The only clue they left behind was the word “Croatoan” carved into a tree.

 Monster Hunt isn't about one specific historical mystery, it's about a whole slew of them.
 Going back centuries, humans have been sighting weird, strange monsters in the woods/lakes/mountains.
 Some of them, like Bigfoot or Nessie, have become household names.
 This book takes us on a world wide tour of "cryptids" ("hidden" animals), the evidence for them, and some theories on what might really be going on.
 Click here to buy.
 'Atlantis: The Antediluvian World' by Ignatius L. Donnelly

 But the possibility of a real, historical Atlantis still stands, and this is the book that got everyone to believe that there was more to the Atlantis myth than pure fantasy.
 Ignatius Donnelly digs into Plato's account of the fabled Atlantis, and a lot of Donnelly's theories of what might have happened to this lost civilization still hold water.
+Click here to buy.